Narayanan8336/Cloud_Computing/index.markdown

+---
+layout: default
+---

 # ☁️ Cloud Security Web App Challenge: Secure-Pass-Sentinel 🔐

 ## Project Overview 📂
 This cloud challenge focuses on enhancing and deploying "Secure-Pass-Sentinel", a password strength checker web application, using serverless cloud technologies.
 Participants will improve the existing application and deploy it on either Google Cloud Platform (GCP) using Cloud Run or Amazon Web Services (AWS) using Lambda and API Gateway.